SONAR: Spectral-Contrastive Audio Residuals for Generalizable Deepfake Detection: Methodology

 \paragraph{Constrained SRM Filters:} We initialize \(M\) (hyperparameter for number of filters) learnable filters, each of length 5, with two key constraints:

 where \(w_i[m]\) is the \(i\)-th filter at index \(m\) and we initialize the weights from \(N(0,I)\).
 To ensure these are \emph{hard constraints}, after every optimizer step we project the filters back to the constraint set: each filter is divided by the negative of its center coefficient (fixing the middle entry to \(-1\)), and then its mean is subtracted to enforce strict zero-sum.
 This guarantees that the constraints hold exactly throughout training without requiring reparameterization or relaxation.

-These enforced constraints force each filter to act as a high-pass operator, suppressing low-frequency (content) information and highlighting high-frequency noise, consistent with prior work~\cite{bayar2016,zhu2024learning,Han2021Fighting}.
-Given an input signal \(\mathbf{x}\), convolving with these filters yields:
+These enforced constraints ensure that each filter acts as a high-pass operator, suppressing low-frequency (content) structure while emphasizing high-frequency residuals, consistent with prior work~\cite{bayar2016,zhu2024learning,Han2021Fighting}.
+Given an input signal $\mathbf{x}$, convolution with the constrained SRM filter bank yields